macarthuror/parse-smtp-template/README.md

 ```sh
 yarn add parse-smtp-template
 ```
-2. In your Parse Server add the configuration of your email account
+2. In your Parse Server add the configuration of the emailAdapter and fill the requeriments to connect with your email account

 ```
 var api = new ParseServer({